GroundhogState/rho_reduce/readme.md

 The function ptrace(rho,sys,dim) performs the same operation, but does so by computing the reduced state one matrix element at a time.
 Each element is produced in (I suspect) the optimal number of operations for promise-free well-conditioned matrices.
 It looks suspiciously vectorizable, and easily parallelized.

 In the end, Toby's vectorized code beats my implementation of the iterative algorithm that Jonas describes.
 Toby's executes quickly in MATLAB because of the zero-cost commands reshape and permute, and calling LAPACK to compute the linear algebra.
-Todo: fix visual demo

 However, there are many fewer operations in the iterative algorithm.

-QETLAB has useful functions but may not be maintained any more.
-Could easily rewrite functions.
-Currently, will just be useful for benchmarks in MATLAB.

 ## Built With